Etymology: chef + ista

 and cooking styles closely.

 Nikole later found the love her life, a tall handsome man named John, who would eventually become her spouse.
 After the first few dates, she felt that it was probably time to give up cereal for dinner, and that she should really start to learn how to cook, believing the adage that the way to a man’s heart was through his stomach, but it turned out the guy already had a few culinary tricks of his own.
-Good thing, too, because skinny girl needed to survive, and this was what ended up sealing the deal for her, as she handed the key over that led to her heart.
-Still determined to learn on her own, Nikole set up shop in their kitchen and began to experiment with various ingredients, herbs and seasonings.
+Good thing, too, because skinny girl needed to survive, and this was what ended up sealing the deal for her, as she handed over the key that led to her heart.
+Still determined to learn on her own, Nikole set up shop in their kitchen and began to experiment with various ingredients, fresh produce, herbs and seasonings.
 Time passed while cooking, exploring and falling deeply in love, and skinny found that she had even gained a few happy, healthy pounds!
 Life was good with experiencing truly yummy food, good coffee and drinks and eating out at all the hip new restaurants across town, and she found that she could, in fact, cook “beyond the can,” which made her quite happy.
 John had no complaints and enjoyed their time together and their simmering culinary romance in the kitchen and beyond.
-Now, several years later, they’re still madly in love and both still expanding and experimenting, rarely making the same meal twice.
+Now, several years later, they’ve moved to Nikole’s hometown of Pittsburgh, PA, are still madly in love, and are both still expanding and experimenting, rarely making the same meal twice.
 Unbelievable, but true… They’ve even started to cook and explore foods across the globe, visiting different countries, while seeking out even more culinary knowledge!

 “We all need food to survive, but we should all, at some point in our lives, have the opportunity to experience truly gorgeous food that not only nourishes us physically, but also inspires us visually, emotionally, and creatively.”